WetHat/rss-tracker/test-vault/.obsidian/plugins/rss-tracker/Templates/RSS Feed Collection.md

 noneof: []
 ---
 > [!abstract] [headline:: What is this collection about?]
-> The purpose of this collection is ...
+> - [ ] Summarize the purpose of this collection and provide a headline.

 # Feeds in this Collection